ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 ## Deployment Model with Coherent Pluggables

-The second approach is to take advantage of the small implementation footprint of single small form factor pluggables (aka Coherent pluggables) and then place plugs directly into the packet devices as shown in {{figure-with-plug}}(A).
+The second approach is to take advantage of the implementation footprint of single small form factor pluggables (aka Coherent pluggables) and then place plugs directly into the packet devices as shown in {{figure-with-plug}}(A).
 Placing this small form factor pluggable in a device with packet functions can reduce network cost, power consumption and footprint (when these benefits are not outweighed by other engineering considerations).
-Depending on the application, distance between packet devices, quality of fibers and so on it might be that there is no need for a ROADM network.
-In case direct connectivity between packet devices via plugs is possible the corresponding pluggables are considered part of the packet network itself.
+Depending on the application, distance between packet devices, quality of fibers and other considerations, it is possible that there is no need for a ROADM network.
+In case direct connectivity between packet devices via plugs is possible the corresponding pluggables are managed as part of the packet network itself.

-By incorporating coherent plugs into routers, network operators can achieve higher data rates, greater spectral efficiency, and improved tolerance to optical impairments.
-This is especially valuable in scenarios where traditional electronic signaling might encounter limitations.
-Coherent plugs enable optical transceivers to leverage advanced modulation schemes, digital signal processing, and error correction techniques, enhancing their ability to handle complex optical signals.

 Coherent pluggable optics can be deployed on routers independently of POI integration  and many benefits can be achieved such as the elimination of transponders.
-However, the major benefits from coherent pluggable optics in IP routers cannot be achieved without POI integration which yields the high capacity point to point links for Core and Data Center Interconnect use cases.
+However, the major benefits from coherent pluggable optics in IP routers are best combined with a ROADM network yielding high capacity point to point links for geographically diverse Core and Data Center Interconnect use cases.

 One of the key advantages of using coherent plugs in routers is the potential to bridge the gap between long-haul and metro networks, providing a seamless and efficient transition of data across various network segments.
 This technology can contribute to the evolution of high-speed data centers, interconnection between data centers, and the overall growth of data-intensive applications.